sarahab23/MCMC_for_Forensic_Science/README.md

 ### Problem Statement

-To make a similar multi-panel ggplot with facet_grid.
+To make a similar multi-panel ggplot with `facet_grid`.

 ### Code